Introduction

 Applying 3D Transformations

-Now that we have the basics down, let’s explore some practical applications of 3D transformations in CSS.
+Now that we’ve got the basics down, let’s discover some sensible packages of 3D differences in CSS.

 1. Card Flip Animation